krustowski/littr/README.md

 ## development

-`littr-backend` container can be run locally on any dev machine (using Docker engine or using the required tag-locked Go runtime)
+The `littr-backend` container can be run locally on any dev machine (using Docker engine or using the required tag-locked Go runtime; the latter option is not documented though).

 ```
 make dev